 - There is no FUNC button on the F5.
 The F6’s FUNC button is customizable through the Custom Settings Menu and allows easy, fast switching between various functions of the camera.
 For example, I have my FUNC button set to allow me to switch from Matrix Metering to Spot Metering with the press of a button

-- The F6 is the only Nikon camera to employ their Creative Lighting System.
-Even with the SU-800 control head, no other camera has the CLS circuitry.
+- The F6 is the only Nikon film camera to employ their Creative Lighting System.
+Even with the SU-800 control head, no other Nikon film camera has the CLS circuitry.

-- The F5 makes Mirror-Up shooting with the Self-Timer a bit easier by using a mechanical lever rather than the F6’s option: a either/or approach on a dial.
+- The F5 makes Mirror-Up shooting with the Self-Timer easier by using a mechanical lever rather than the F6’s option: a either/or approach on a dial.

 - The F5 accommodates the convenience but structural vulnerability of interchangeable viewfinders.
 The F6 does not use interchangeable viewfinders and is structurally more secure because of it.